ITV-RWTH/PelePhysics/Docs/sphinx/Ceptr.rst

    .. note:: CEPTR offers only partial support for mechanisms with pressure-dependent Arrhenius (PLOG) reactions.
              These reactions are fixed to a constant pressure, specified with the ``--plog_pressure`` argument, in the CEPTR-generated source code.
-Mechanims with PLOG reactions generated in this way are limited in validity to that specific pressure and would not be suitable for compressible flows with significant pressure variation.
-For that reason, these mechanism source code is saved in pressure-specific directories, for example ``${PELE_PHYSICS_HOME}/Mechanisms/POLIMI2020/1_000atm/``.
+Mechanisms with PLOG reactions generated in this way are limited in validity to that specific pressure and would not be suitable for compressible flows with significant pressure variation.
+For that reason, source code for these mechanisms is saved in pressure-specific directories, for example ``${PELE_PHYSICS_HOME}/Mechanisms/POLIMI2020/1_000atm/``.